cbgeo-archives/mpm3d-doc/input/input.md

 ## Dimensions
-To run in 2D uncomment `line 15` (`// #define _MPM2D_  // Toggle between MPM2D and 3D Analysis`) from `MpmItems.hpp` prior to compiling the code.
-For 3D, leave this line commented out and compile as normal.
+To switch between the 2D and 3D implementation of `mpm-3d` code, uncomment or comment `#define _MPM2D_ ` in [MpmItems.hpp](https://github.com/cb-geo/mpm-3d/blob/master/cartesian/src/MpmItems.hpp#L15). `#define _MPM2D_` enables 2D, uncommenting the line enables the 3D version.

 ## Directory

 Each new problem must have a new folder (eg.`element_testing`) within this folder the input files must be located in a seperate folder entitiled `inputFiles`.
 By default, problem folders are assumed to be located in a `bin` folder, giving `bin/element_testing/inputFiles`.
 The command `./mpm -f element_testing` will direct the code to the `element_testing` folder and run the input files located within it.

-A series of input files are required to run the `mpm-3d` code, a description of each is provided below.
+`mpm-3d` requires a collection of input files, a description of each is provided below.

 # Input Files

 ## Input.dat

-An `input.dat` file within the `inputFiles` folder is required to provide the code with the location of the other necessary files.
+An `input.dat` file provides the location of the other necessary files.

-An example of the required format is given below for a problem titled `element_testing`.
+An example of the requirsamaed format is given below for a problem titled `element_testing`.

 ```
 inputMeshFileName              element_testing/inputFiles/mesh.smf